Understanding the Core Fear is foundational to effective treatment of OCD, and can unlock even the most baffling cases.

 - Mapping out the causal connection between the trigger and the Core Fear underscores the unrealistic nature of the sequence of events that would have to go perfectly and irreversibly wrong in order to arrive at the Core Fear (not to mention that even then, the state of emotional suffering wouldn’t be permanent).

 - Identifying the outcome that is expected to occur without compulsion/avoidance provides the opportunity to see that this outcome didn’t happen.
+(As discussed above, one important example of this is seeing that if you don’t do a compulsion or ruminate, a distressing feeling will pass on its own.)

 - As stated above, identifying the Core Fear facilitates precise exposure exercises.
 For example, let’s say someone is a compulsive wiper.
 Is the Core Fear feeling ashamed forever?
 Feeling contaminated forever?
 Being distracted, making a terrible mistake, and feeling regretful forever?
 Each might indicate a different approach to the exposure.